Astra's Stargate Astra's Stargate

 Starliner’s second uncrewed flight test to the ISS is known as Orbital Flight Test-2 (OFT-2).
 This test was to prove the system was ready to fly with human crew aboard.
 In August 2021, issues in the propulsion system caused the vehicle to be removed from the launchpad and repaired before the OFT-2 test could be undertaken.

-Starliner’s first crewed mission is part of a series of demonstration missions required for NASA to certify that Starliner is qualified to carry astronauts to and from the International Space Station.
-Astronauts have been selected for NASA’s Boeing Crew Flight Test that will be scheduled after a successful uncrewed flight.
-NASA astronauts Mike Fincke, Nicole Mann, and Boeing astronaut Chris Ferguson have been selected for the inaugural crewed flight of the Starliner.
+Starliner’s first crewed mission was part of a series of demonstration missions required by NASA in order to certify that Starliner is qualified to carry astronauts to and from the International Space Station.
+NASA astronauts Mike Fincke, Scott Tingle, and Canadian Space Agency astronaut, Josh Kutryk. have been selected for the inaugural crewed flight of the Starliner designated, Starliner-1.
+But for now, it is unknown if this flight will occur and who will be on it.

 - - Read more about Boeing and Starliner on Astra's Commercial Space page